By Peter Alegi | April 2nd, 2012 2 Comments

 I found myself back in New Haven in August 1985, this time for good, but the Cosmos and the North American Soccer League no longer existed.
 As many others have noted, Long John, the Cosmos, and the NASL did help nurture the growth of club and high school soccer in many parts of the U.S. The quality of play was improving, as were the coaches, girls were heavily involved in the game, and ordinary Americans seemed slightly less clueless than a few years before.
 Some of my school mates regaled me with tales of regular road trips down Interstate 95 on hot summer weekends packed in the family station wagon to take in live Cosmos soccer!
 As my friend Hamilton reminds me: “Certainly, along side Pelé, Beckenbauer, Carlos Alberto, Shepp Messing, and so many other greats, Chinaglia was a finisher worthy of the adoration of just about any American 8-year-old; especially those completely ignorant of the international game at the time.”

 Coverage of Chinaglia’s death in the Italian press has ranged from nostalgic to factual.
 Many articles described his struggles in Italian football management, his shady financial dealings, and how a few years ago he became a fugitive from Italian justice after an arrest warrant was issued in relation to his attempt to buy the Lazio team with laundered money linked to the Camorra (the Neapolitan mafia).
-In the end, Lazio supporters like to remember Long John running towards the curva Nord after a goal as they chant: “Giorgio Chinaglia, è il grido di battaglia” (GC is our war cry).
-The video below is an Italian tribute worth sharing.
+But let’s close on a high note, taking our cue from Lazio supporters who like to remember Long John running towards the curva Nord after a goal as they chant: “Giorgio Chinaglia, è il grido di battaglia” (GC is our war cry).

 Filed under: The Players